PASTA-ELN/pasta-eln/docs/source/faqs.rst

 *How is privacy (german Datenschutz) accounted for?*
     The lead designer of PASTA-ELN (as well as many of his immediate colleagues) demand privacy when they use software.
 PASTA was designed to support privacy on multiple levels.
     - Initially all data and metadata are collected only on the desktop/laptop of the researcher.
 No data is collected in a central location.
-Only if the researcher whishes to share the data, it will be uploaded to the database of the research group.
+Only if the researcher wishes to share the data, it will be uploaded to the database of the research group.
     - Complete decoupling of authorization and authorship (Only, members of a research group are allowed to write to the database (authorization).
 Who writes each entry can be recorded or not (authorship).)
     - Everybody can select if she/he wants to be identified as author in the database of the research group.
 If the scientist does not want to be identified, he becomes anonymous (We use a _ for that.)
 Even another user, or the system administrator cannot identify the author of a entry because that information is not stored.
     - Once the data and meta is shared - as it should be according to the FAIR principles of research - all user identification is removed (even if you choose to be known to your research group) and everybody becomes an anonymous _.